jafingerhut/core.btree-vector/doc/intro.md

 # Details to double check later

+TBD: I believe that all of the proofs for the split and concatenate operations should continue to work when the value of B is chosen independently for each node height.
+For example, one could change the invariants (I5) and (I6) to be:

+(I5-alt) All nodes at height h have at most B(h) children.

+(I6-alt) All nodes at height h that are not the root node have at
+         least b(h)=ceiling(B(h)/2) children.
+The root node as at least 2 children, unless there is only one key/value pair in the entire tree, in which case the root has 1 child.

+I believe this generalization is useful and practical, especially if one wants to customize the branching factor of certain heights for the storage sizes of nodes at that height, and the storage medium involved.
+For example, if one wanted to have a B-tree representing an immutable vector where each element was an individual bit, it might make sense to have B=32 maximum branching factor for heights 2 and larger, but to have a much larger branching factor for height 1 nodes, so that a height 1 node can store 64 bytes worth of bits, e.g. 256 bits, rather than only 32.

 TBD: Compare this terminology with that used in Clojure source code for PersistentVector and Vector.